 SNL's Taco Town Skit

-But wait, there's more.
-The taco is wrapped in a flour tortilla with refried beans, then wrapped in a savory corn tortilla loaded with Monterey jack cheese.
-A deep-fried gordita shell topped with guacamole is next, followed by a corn husk filled with pico de gallo, a french crepe loaded with egg, gruyere, sausage and portobello mushrooms, wrapped in a Chicago-style deep-dish sausage pizza, rolled in a blueberry pancake, dipped in batter and fried until golden brown, then served in a commemorative tote bag filled with spicy vegetarian chili.
+The beef taco is wrapped in a flour tortilla with refried beans, then wrapped in a savory corn tortilla loaded with Monterey jack cheese.
+A deep-fried gordita shell topped with guacamole is next, followed by a corn husk filled with pico de Gallo.
+Then comes a french crepe loaded with egg, gruyere, sausage, and portobello mushrooms.
+This is wrapped in a Chicago-style deep-dish sausage pizza, rolled in a blueberry pancake, dipped in batter and fried until golden brown.
+It's then served in a commemorative tote bag filled with spicy vegetarian chili.